material-components/material-components-ios/contributing/deprecation_policy.md

 ## Versioning

-If the deprecation is a deletion only, the release number should have a minor increment.
+Adding the deprecation *warning* (no breaking change) is a minor version bump.

-If it's a change/replacement, then the release number should have a mjor increment.
+Actually changing the code (breaking change) is a major version bump.

+Changes that don't break anyone (or change behavior surprisingly) don't need a deprecation.

 ## Checklist